Elaboration likelihood model: In advertising and marketing

 Source credibility is paramount in marketing anything.
 The viewer is drawn to credibility and is more likely to take that message to heart as displayed in a 2023 study on source credibility in reviews.
 Another 2023 study emphasizes how source credibility is used as a way to sell products, and it had effects in particular on experimental products.
 While source credibility may help with thought out purchases (central cues), impulse purchases can be influenced by emotion (peripheral cues).
 It is important to tailor these approaches to the consumer groups desired to purchase the product.
 Understanding the pathways of ELM can optimize the advertising.

 An example of what not to do is found in a 2025 study of the messaging behind antimicrobial resistance.
 The information on it is hard to find, its not integrated into medical practices, poorly promoted, and the terminology is too technical.
 Those alongside contradictory messaging and no emotional punch or cultural relevance result in low elaboration and minimal attitude changes.
 Low argument quality and lack of persuasive cues hurt central and peripheral processing.
 To have a successful marketing campaign, it is required for the audience to understand what is being said, or have them believe they do.
-With information being sparce and the terminology being too technical, not many individuals can understand what is being said.
+With information being sparse and the terminology being too technical, not many individuals can understand what is being said.
 That, along with no emotional persuasive cues, the messaging is lacking both peripheral and central cues.
 A marketing campaign needs to have those cues to draw in the audience.
 When focusing on these cues it may be important to know where the message will be received, geographically and within social circles not identified by location.
 Peripheral route processing is influenced by social norms as well as message framing.
 Some messages are not acceptable in different places or to some people.
 Without attaining peoples trust, or at least gaining their attention, and keeping it, the result will be low elaboration and small attitude changes toward the company or product.